How Much Does School Cost?

 In Tanzania, secondary school is not free.
 There are government (public) schools that are relatively cheap but with the expense of uniforms, shoes, and school supplies plus various school fees it ends up costing about $300/year.
 With an average household income of $530 per year, this is more than most families can afford.

 Government secondary schools are often overcrowded and staffed with underpaid teachers with poor English skills (secondary school is supposed to be taught exclusively in English) who often just don’t show up for class.
 In order to continue to the last 2 years of high school (called A Levels – it’s based on a British system), students must pass a national exam.
-The pass rate for this exam is abysmal with about 80% of the country failing in 2012 and unable to finish high school.
+The pass rate for this exam is abysmal with about 80% of the country failing and unable to finish high school.
 The small number of students that did pass were almost exclusively from private schools due to their better standards of teaching and overall education.
 So in Tanzania, private school isn’t about status.
 It’s about actually having a teacher in your classroom and being able to complete high school.

 Since our girls come from families that couldn’t afford to purchase their primary school uniforms, notebooks or even pens (which their primary schools ended up giving them), they need to be provided all of the basic items needed to attend school.
 Our overall expenses in 2013 are divided here to reflect the cost per student.
 Some expenses such as application and registration fees are one time fees that will not need to be paid again.